 One of the most significant expenses to prepare for when moving to Annapolis is housing costs.
 Those planning on investing in one of the homes with acreage in Annapolis or a house with a swimming pool can expect higher than average rates.

 The housing market is somewhat competitive, with home values ranging from $400,000 to above $10 million.
 Around 40 percent of residents in Annapolis rent, and the average price for a 900 square foot apartment is about $1750 monthly.

 Maryland has a state income tax that will vary depending on personal finances and qualifying deductions but is on par with national averages.
 Food prices in Annapolis are 7 percent more than the national average.

-Transportation costs also vary depending on whether one has payments, insurance costs, the distance driven monthly, and required maintenance.
+Transportation costs also vary depending on car payments (if applicable), insurance costs, the distance driven monthly, and required maintenance.
 On average, drivers can expect to pay around $2100 annually for insurance, registration, and fuel.

 Utility costs in Annapolis are on par with national averages at approximately: